home-assistant/home-assistant.io/source/_integrations/switch.mqtt.markdown

   type: boolean
   default: false
 state_off:
-  description: The payload that represents the off state.
+  description: The payload that represents the `off` state.
+Used when value that represents `off` state in the `state_topic` is different from value that should be sent to the `command_topic` to turn the device `off`.
   required: false
   type: string
   default: "`payload_off` if defined, else OFF"
 state_on:
-  description: The payload that represents the on state.
+  description: The payload that represents the `on` state.
+Used when value that represents `on` state in the `state_topic` is different from value that should be sent to the `command_topic` to turn the device `on`.
   required: false
   type: string
   default: "`payload_on` if defined, else ON"